alluguntihemanth/YouTube-Audio-Transcriber/README.md

 ---

 ## 🤝 **Contributing**
+We appreciate your interest!
+However, we are still finalizing the contribution process.
-We welcome contributions!
-Feel free to fork the repository and make your improvements.
-Guidelines for formal contributions will be established soon.
+In the meantime, feel free to fork the repository and experiment with the code.
+We plan to introduce formal contribution guidelines soon.

 ---